-Apple posts iOS 6.1 beta 5 as some Apple products begin appearing on the Staples website [UPDATED]Alex Wagner - Senior News Editor
+Apple posts iOS 6.1 beta 5 as some Apple products begin appearing on the Staples website [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Apple continued its march toward a public release of iOS 6.1 last night with the release of the fifth beta version of the upcoming software.
 The beta's release was discovered by 9to5Mac.
 As usual, this beta is only made available to registered iOS developers, so those with a dev account can log in to Apple's developer page with their credentials and obtain the new software that way. iOS 6.1 beta 5 is compatible with the iPad 4, iPad mini, iPad 3, iPad 2, iPhone 5, iPhone 4S, iPhone 4, iPhone 3GS and both the fourth and fifth generation iPod touch models.